Button Batteries: Why They're a True Emergency, and How to Prevent One

 Children fall on their heads.
 Frequently, in many cases.
 The toddler who tumbles off the sofa, the preschooler who runs headlong into a door frame, th...

 Anaphylaxis is rare but fast.
-A child can go from mild itching around the mouth after eating a cashew to struggling to breathe within minutes.
-The par...
+A child can go from itchy lips after a bite of cashew to struggling to breathe within minutes.
+The parents who manage it...